 How to reach Udaipur: Udaipur, a royal city of Rajasthan, India has its Airport in the name of Maharana Pratap Airport, which is at a distance of 14.9 miles from Mewar Palace.
 Besides Airways, travelers can prefer to get through by roadways and railways from any part of India.

 How to reach Hampi: India’s proud heritage city, located in the Karnataka State of India.
-Air: Belgaum airport is the nearest Airport to Hampi.
-However, is 168 miles away.
+Air: Belgaum Airport is the nearest airport to Hampi.
+However, it is 168 miles away.

 Train: Railways don’t have any primary link to Hampi so, the nearest station to reach Hampi is 8 miles away from Hospet Junction.

 By road: Hampi has well-linked roadways that connect it to Bangalore and many major spots in Karnataka.